 How To Delete a Page in Microsoft Word

-If you need to delete a page in Word, this tutorial is for you.
+If you need to delete a page in Microsoft Word, this tutorial is for you.
 You would think there would be a shortcut for what seems like a straightforward process, but there is not.
 While Microsoft Word is an incredibly powerful word processor and has a feature for almost anything, there is no quick way to delete a page.

 Instead, we have to very carefully cut, copy, and paste, taking care to make sure the copy fits where it’s intended.
 Sure, it’s still easier than the typewriter days of yore, but it’s also very easy to accidentally remove the wrong thing.